peayah/foodtracker/README.md

 W - Water

-To change the number of the different food groups one would change for example, the "b1" in both id='b1' and for='b1', so that the id is unique for each input / label tag:
+To change the number of the different food groups, you'd change for example, the "b1" in both id='b1' and for='b1', so that the id is unique for each input / label tag:

 ```
 <div class="toggle-switch">